gabesoft/trans/README.md

 ### array(keyName, valueName)

-Transforms an object into an array where each item is a key-value pair.
+Transforms an object into an array where each item is a key-value pair containing each key and its value.
 The key and value names can be specified, otherwise they will default to ``key`` and ``value``.

 ``` javascript
 trans({ a: 1, b: 2, c: 3 }).array().value();